jnf/jnf.dev/src/markdown-talks/2019-abstractions/content.md

 location: "Pittsburgh PA, USA"
 ---

+## Author's Note
+_Hello!
+This talk was recorded, so once the video is released I'll post it here.
+This presentation made me nervous--more nervous than I'd anticipated--and I think it'll come through in the video.
+Still, it's an important topic and I'm grateful for the opportunity to share my perspective and experience.
+Everyone in Pittsburgh was lovely, and I had so many great conversations afterward and throughout the conference._

+_Thank you to all the organizers, volunteers, and sponsors for the opportunity.
+Thank you to the folks that attended this talk for listening.
+And thank you Bren for being my sounding board, collaborator, and editor.
+Yinz are the best._
+_-jnf, 20190929_

 ![Measuring the Human Impact of Software Best Practices: A Story of CSS and Empathy](./images/001.jpeg)

 ![content warning](./images/003.jpeg)
+This presentation includes discussion of the complexities of life in countries with challenged, if not collapsed, economies (primarily Venezuela).
+There are also several gifs and video files throughout.
+Most are of text transitions, but one gif feature some flashing colors.
+It's called out with a separate warning beforehand.

 ![text: an agenda. an 8 item list of emoji denoting the talk flow (👋🏼, ✨, 😓, 🚗, 🔬, 🧮, ⛰, ✌🏼)](./images/004.jpeg)